-Prognosis High Availability (HA) is a feature that's designed to reduce the gaps in collected data in certain situations where Prognosis would otherwise become unavailable.
+High Availability (HA) is a feature that's designed to reduce the gaps in collected data in certain situations where Prognosis Servers would otherwise become unavailable.

-- Planned maintenance of server operating system or hardware where Prognosis is running.
+- Planned maintenance of server operating system or hardware where Prognosis Server is running.

 - Any failure of critical Prognosis component on the primary-active server.

-By design this allows any maintenance to be performed on the Passive server which is not collecting data and hence the only downtime experienced in data collection is the time taken to switch the activity state of the Prognosis servers.
+This allows any maintenance to be performed on the Passive server which is not collecting data and hence the only downtime experienced in data collection is the time taken to switch the activity state of the HA Pair.

-It is important to understand the Limitations When Using HA, and to understand that Prognosis High-Performance Data Collections are not synchronized using Prognosis HA.
-The Prognosis Database Collections will only be active on one server at any one time.
-Switching between Active and Passive modes ensures the continuity of information being provided by Prognosis however the data will be stored across both servers and each data collection will contain gaps where the data is stored on the other server.
+It is important to understand the Limitations When Using HA, and to understand that Database Collections (Prognosis High-Performance Database) are not synchronized using HA.
+The Database Collections will only be active on one server at any one time.
+Switching between Active and Passive modes ensures the continuity of information being provided however the data will be stored across both servers and each data collection will contain gaps where the data is stored on the other server.